Paul Frank Baer: Postwar

 Baer continued to fly postwar.
 In late 1919, he became a member of the American Flying Club and tried to raise a squadron of fifteen American aviation combat veterans to form a "Pulaski Squadron" to support the Polish drive for independence.
 Baer foresaw his role as commanding the unit with the rank of major.
 He claimed to have Paderewski's support for his efforts.
-(The Polish Air Force did have the Polish 7th Air Escadrille aka "Kościuszko Squadron" of US volunteers.)
+(The Polish Air Force did have the Polish 7th Air Escadrille "Kościuszko Squadron" of US volunteers.)

 Baer went on to forge a career in civil aviation.
 By 1927, he was a Department of Commerce aeronautics inspector in San Antonio, Texas.
 He then spent about a year flying as a commercial pilot in South America.

 Baer died in an aircraft accident in Shanghai on 9 December 1930.
 He was taking off in a floatplane with a Russian woman as his passenger.
 Baer's plane struck the mast of a junk on the Yangtze River and crashed.
 He was believed to have about 3,500 flight hours experience when he died.
 He is buried in Lindenwood Cemetery at Fort Wayne.